MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 - what should be studied is the customer needs (customers not always good at articulating their own needs), a product is there to satisfy a need; always ask 'what job does this thing solve'? that approach is better at predicting a good product (so it is better to study customer behavior to understand their needs)

 Research: how can McDonalds improve their milkshakes?
-Wrong approach: build profile of customer and ask them how to improve the product (disregards that an instance of the customer profile might not want the product at all)
-Right approach: ask existing customers why they use the product?
+Wrong approach: build a profile of customers and ask them how to improve the product Right approach: ask existing customers why they use the product?
 How can we fulfill your needs (the job) better?
 Study: when are customers coming?
 What time?
 What are they doing with the product - take away or consume on the spot?
 Turns out 50% bought it in the morning and drove away ?
 Asked them 'what caused you to hire this milkshake' 'what was your substitute (focus question)' - so that we are not hungry on a long drive/commute.